Worried couple using laptop doing home finances

 • Debts may still be negotiated after a lawsuit has been filed.

 Having past-due collections on your accounts is stressful.
 Of course, you'd pay these bills if you could.
-Starting a program to get rid of your debts is a positive step in the right direction.
+Starting a program such as debt resolution to get rid of your debts is a positive step in the right direction.
 Will creditors respect what you're doing?

 Let's find out.